cyrillnussbaumer/Aspect-Resizer/README.md

 - **Face Detection:** Automatically identifies and preserves faces in your images
 - **Content-Aware:** Detects important visual elements and ensures they remain in the crop
 - **Composition Rules:** Applies the rule of thirds for more aesthetically pleasing results
-- **Customizable:** Adjust face and edge detection weights to fine-tune results
 - **Fallback Option:** Can switch to simple centered crops if preferred

 ## ✂️ Custom Formats